intel/kubernetes-power-manager/README.md

     The Priority level for a core is defined using its EPP (Energy Performance Preference) value, which is one of the options in the Power Profiles.
 If not all the power is utilized on the CPU, the CPU can put the higher priority cores up to Turbo Frequency (allows the cores to run faster).

 - **Frequency Tuning**

     Frequency tuning allows the individual cores on the system to be sped up or slowed down by changing their frequency.
-    This tuning is done via the CommsPowerManagement python library which is utilized via App QoS.
+    This tuning is done via the [Intel Power Optimization Library](https://github.com/intel/power-optimization-library).
     The min and max values for a core are defined in the Power Profile and the tuning is done after the core has been assigned by the Native CPU Manager.
     How exactly the frequency of the cores is changed is by simply writing the new frequency value to the /sys/devices/system/cpu/cpuN/cpufreq/scaling_max|min_freq file for the given core.

-Note: In the future, we want to move away from the CommsPowerManagement library to create a Go Library that utilizes the Intel Pstate driver.

 ## Future planned additions to the Kubernetes Power Manager

+- **Time of Day**
+    Time of Day is designed to allow the user to select a specific time of day that they can put all their unused CPUs into “sleep” state and then reverse the process and select another time to return to an “active” state.

+- **Uncore**

+    The largest part of modern CPUs is outside the actual cores.
+On Intel CPUs this is part is called the "Uncore" and has last level caches, PCI-Express, memory controller, QPI, power management and other functionalities.

 - **SST-TF - Turbo Frequency**